 Candace joined Watsi on June 20th, 2015.
-Eight months ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Candace's most recent donation supported Orn, a farmer from Cambodia, to fund fracture treatment so he can walk easily again.
+Two years ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Candace's most recent donation supported Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.

 Candace has funded healthcare for 71 patients in 12 countries.